Skip to main content

 The xml:lang attribute works a little differently to the other filter attributes.
 Firstly, to use it, you need to enable the feature on the layout that you will use for publishing.
 Then you can add it to elements that you want to filter, and finally, you publish and choose what languages to publish to.
 Paligo applies the language filters automatically, based on what languages you are publishing to.

-2. Enable the Use xml:lang as profiling attribute setting.
-This is in the Classes and Attributes settings for HTML layouts and in the General > Filtering and Taxonomies section for PDF layouts.
+3. Select Classes and Attributes for HTML layouts OR General > Filtering and Taxonomies for PDF layouts.

 xml-lang-layout-editor.png

-4. Use the Element attributes section to add the xml:lang filter attribute and set its value to the appropriate language.
-For the language values, use the two letter language codes, for example, en for English, sv for Swedish.
+6. Use the Element Attributes Panel to add the xml:lang filter attribute and set its value to the appropriate language.
+For the language values, use the two-letter language codes, for example, en for English and sv for Swedish.

 Important